 The Citizen Participation Plan (CPP) updated in July, 2019, and again in May, 2020 due to CDBG-CV funds, sets for the policies and procedures for citizen participation in the development of the five-year Consoldiated Plan, annual action plans and annual end of year reports.
-The CPP us designed specifically to encourage participation by low- abnd moderate-inicome persons, particularly those living in areas where CDBG funds will be used, as well as minorities, person with disabilities, residents of public housing and other interested persons.
+The CPP is designed specifically to encourage participation by low- abnd moderate-inicome persons, particularly those living in areas where CDBG funds will be used, as well as minorities, person with disabilities, residents of public housing and other interested persons.
 We encourage feedback from our residents in order to improve our efforts to provide decent, safe and sanitary housing, improved community facilities and infrastructure, needed human services and expanded economic opportunities, that all work toward revitalizing our neighborhoods and improving our living environment.

 The CAPER is made available to the public throughout the 15-day comment period and efforts to solicit public comments include posting bilingual (English/Spanish) notices on the availability of the report in the Salem Evening News, the City of Salem Official Bulletin Board at City Hall through the Clerk's Office, Salem Public Library, Salem Housing Authority and on the City's website.
 The notice is distributed via email to the Salem HOPE distribution list which reaches non-profit social service agencies that serve various populations including minorities, non-English speaking persons, persons with disabilities and Point Neighborhood residents.
-Due to the COVID-19 pandemic, copies were only available through the City's website or via email.

-The FY21 CAPER's 15 day comment period was August 26, 2021 through September 13, 2021.
+The FY22 CAPER's 15 day comment period is from August 26, 2022 through September 12, 2022.
 There were no public comments received.